National Highway Traffic Safety Administration (NHTSA), DOT.

 L. Notice and Comment

 NHTSA finds that prior notice and opportunity for comment are unnecessary under 5 U.S.C.
 553(b)(3)(B) because this action does not impose any regulatory requirements.
-This rule merely revises the list of vehicles not originally manufactured to conform to the FMVSS that NHTSA has decided to be eligible for importation into the United States since the last list was published in September, 2013.
+This rule Start Printed Page 54184merely revises the list of vehicles not originally manufactured to conform to the FMVSS that NHTSA has decided to be eligible for importation into the United States since the last list was published in October, 2012.

 Start List of Subjects